 - If the screen comes alive, reconnect the video cables, one after another.

-Turn off Mute Screen
+3. Turn off the Mute Screen Feature

 The “Mute Screen” feature on Vizio TVs allows users to turn the screen OFF/ON when streaming audio.
 If it’s activated, the screen will stay black until you deactivate it.